CodyValle/FormCycle/MESSAGE_BOARD.md

 Updated the newest version of master.
 Merged in my nextTextField branch.
-Please do a pull request with you local versions as I have udated some features in the code. -Merrill 11/21
+Please do a pull request with you local versions as I have updated some features in the code. -Merrill 11/21

 ***INSTRUCTIONS FOR DOWNLOADING AND UPLOADING PHP FILES